 Even the most discerning audiophiles can place center channel speakers or soundbars behind our closed doors without compromising sound quality.

-More recent designs such as the Octave collection and Sector console incorporate perforated metal screen doors, which allow for full acoustic transparency while still keeping sound system components out of sight and maintaining the clean design.
+More recent designs, such as the Octave collection and Sector console, incorporate perforated metal screen doors, allowing for full acoustic transparency while keeping sound system components out of sight and maintaining the clean design.

 This grid is an example of how BDI determined IR functionality, which included distances as far as 21 feet and up to 40-degree angles for optimum IR functionality.